William Wallace Kirkpatrick Dean’s Research Professor of Law

-Naomi Schoenbaum is an Associate Professor of Law whose primary interests are employment law, antidiscrimination law, and gender.
+Naomi Schoenbaum is the William Wallace Kirkpatrick Dean’s Research Professor of Law whose primary interests are employment law, antidiscrimination law, and gender and the law.
 Professor Schoenbaum’s research contains two main strands.
 She studies law at the juncture of employment and family, looking at the legal regulation of subjects such as geographic mobility, workplace relationships, and the sharing economy.
-Professor Schoenbaum also studies the design of antidiscrimination law, particularly the law of sex discrimination.
-Her current work is focused on the ways the law continues to permit sex classifications in areas that are wrongly considered wholly biological phenomena, including pregnancy and breastfeeding.
-Her scholarship has appeared or will appear in the Alabama Law Review, Columbia Law Review, Minnesota Law Review, Wisconsin Law Review, and Yale Law Journal Forum, among other journals.
+Professor Schoenbaum also studies the law of sex equality, including the legal implications of new conceptions of sex and the law’s failure to unsex biological phenomena, such as pregnancy and breastfeeding.
+Her scholarship has appeared in the Alabama Law Review, Columbia Law Review, Minnesota Law Review, Wisconsin Law Review, and Yale Law Journal Forum, among other journals.
 She has also written for popular publications such as The New Republic, The Atlantic, and Slate.

 Professor Schoenbaum is a graduate of Harvard Law School, where she served as Editor-in-Chief of the Harvard Journal of Law & Gender and worked on a study of gender at Harvard Law School, and of Yale University, where she edited Aurora magazine.
 Prior to joining the law faculty, Professor Schoenbaum was a Bigelow Fellow at the University of Chicago Law School.
-Before entering academia, Professor Schoenbaum served as a law clerk to the Honorable Karen Nelson Moore of the US Court of Appeals for the Sixth Circuit, as a Women’s Law and Public Policy Fellow at the National Partnership for Women and Families, and as a litigation associate in the Washington, DC office of the law firm Sidley Austin.
+Before entering academia, Professor Schoenbaum served as a law clerk to the Honorable Karen Nelson Moore of the US Court of Appeals for the Sixth Circuit and as a Women’s Law and Public Policy Fellow at the National Partnership for Women and Families.

 BA, Yale University; JD, Harvard University